If you are missing teeth, it is important to replace them as soon as possible.

 There are several treatment options for missing teeth.
 Treatment will vary depending on the number and location of missing teeth.
-The patient’s health, budget, lifestyle and cosmetic goals are taken into consideration when choosing a missing tooth replacement option.
+The patient’s health, budget, lifestyle, and cosmetic goals are taken into consideration when choosing a missing tooth replacement option.

-Perkins Dentistry utilizes the skills of our in-house lab technician, Ramone, to create custom designed dental restorations.
+Perkins Dentistry utilizes the skills of our in-house lab technician, Ramone, to create custom-designed dental restorations.
 We use only the most modern dental materials for natural and beautiful results that can last for many years.

 - Bridge- A dental bridge is commonly used to replace several consecutive missing teeth.
 A bridge can be attached to two adjacent teeth, or with dental implants for added stability and oral health benefits.

-- Dentures- For patients missing a full arch or full set of missing teeth, dentures are the most common treatment option.
+- Dentures- For patients missing a full arch or a full set of missing teeth, dentures are the most common treatment option.
 Dentures can be made to be removable or secured using dental implants.
 Implant secured dentures provide patients with added stability and improved chewing function.

 - Dental Implants- Dental implants are the most natural way to replace missing teeth and can be used to replace one tooth or multiple teeth.
-Dental implants are surgically inserted into the jaw and help support long term stability of the jaw bone and better oral health.
+Dental implants are surgically inserted into the jaw and help support long-term stability of the jaw bone and better oral health.
 Learn more about dental implants: